-Mr. Speaker, Sir, we are also aware that, particularly when it comes to economic crime and corruption offences, the issues of definition become issues on which the lawyers battle in court and somebody who is otherwise guilty maoffences.
+Mr. Speaker, Sir, we are also aware that, particularly when it comes to economic crime and corruption offences, the issues of definition become issues on which the lawyers battle in court and somebody who is otherwise guilty may escape just because of some deficiency in the definition of the offence.
+That is one of the reasons why offences are prescribed under an Act of Parliament and not under the Constitution.
+This is because if we were to amend that definition, it will mean that we must carry out a constitutional amendment which, under the circumstances of the case, might be very difficult.
+So, this Bill has provided the category of offences and the Anti-Corruption Economic Crimes Bill will now provide the definition of those offences.
 It is clearly stated there that: "Those offences shall be prescribed by an Act of Parliament."

 Mr. Speaker, Sir, there is also a Kenya Anti-Corruption Economic Crimes Board which shall comprise of members as prescribed by Parliament and the functions of the Board are to advise the Authority on matters.
 The independence of the Authority is secured by the security of tenure on the part of the Director but also by the fact that they will be exercising those powers both investigative and prosecution notwithstanding any other provision in the Constitution.
-That means notwithstanding even the powers of the Attorney-General to prosecute.
+That means notwithstanding even the powers of the Authority-General to prosecute.